AndyPham97/Maze-Path-Finder-/README.md

-# COMP1406---Assignment-10
+# Maze Path Finder
-A maze path finder program.
+A maze path finder program that finds the longest length possible.